berkan-cakir/rebelsaI_case_study/README.md

 ## Usage

-See fastAPI interactive docs.
-Path for client data to be used as input for the interactive docs "Company A/Project 1".
+See fastAPI interactive docs; path for client data to be used as input for the interactive docs "Company X/Project X" (e.g. Company A/Project 1).

 Note that /folder-insights/{folder_path}/get_folder_files_metadata must be called before either Document Classification endpoint api endpoints.

-For the Document Classification endpoint to work, you will need to add a .env with OPENAI_API_KEY="sk-proj-XXXX" to root.
+For the Document Classification endpoint to work, you will need to add a .env with OPENAI_API_KEY="sk-proj-XXXX" to the root folder.

 ## Design